codingoverdrive/vehicle-canbus-simulator/README.md

 The purpose of this application is to "replay" log files obtained from your vehicle.
 This allows you to develop CANBUS applications without being physically connected to the vehicle.

+You do this by launching the `cansim` app and replaying a log file from the same computer that the app is running on.
+The messages from the log file are then transmitted over the CANBUS network.

+Normally the computer and `cansim` app are one node of the CANBUS network.
+You will need at least one other node on the network for the messages to be transmitted.

-This app currently ONLY supports the (Vector) *.asc CANBUS log file format.
+The `cansim` app currently ONLY supports the (Vector) *.asc CANBUS log file format.
 Note it may support other file formats in the future.

 These files are formatted like this:

 ```
 date Wed Oct 2 12:10:32 am 2018